How to cool your apartment during a heat wave

 Ventilation unit with heat recovery system

 New buildings are often equipped with a ventilation unit with heat recovery system.
-Even though the ventilation unit is not an air conditioner, it will help you to make the apartment a bit cooler.
+Even though the ventilation unit is not an air conditioner, it will help you to cool your apartment a bit.
 Adjust the ventilation unit so that it does not recover heat from the exhaust air in order to warm the intake air.

 During heat waves you can also increase the performance of the ventilation unit at night.

 Fans can feel helpful during heat waves.
-However, a fan in a room does not cool but rather moves the air.
+However, a fan in a room does not cool your apartment but rather moves the air.
 This can make the room feel cooler.